jdiclemente/prodigy-to-documentation-site/src/pages/index.md

 [Training plans](/docs/training-plans) are a great way to organize your training.
 Whether it's a new employee plan, annual training, or resuscitation training; you can organize your training and issue it out with one click (maybe two).

 ### Add Custom Certifications
-Do you have certification that you track that aren't in the system?
+Do you have certifications that you track that aren't in the system?
 No problem, we can get those added and allow you to track the training and certifications YOU need.

 ---
 ## Getting help